notepad-plus-plus/npp-usermanual/content/docs/searching.md

 ### Find in Files tab

 Find in Files allows both finding and replacing.
 You can choose an extension filter (**Filters:**), the containing folder (**Directory:**), and whether to also process hidden files or subfolders.

 The **Filters** list is a space-separated list of wildcard expressions that cmd.exe can understand, like `*.doc foo.*`.

 * Wildcards can include `*` for zero or more of any character, and `?` for exactly one of any character.
 * Most characters work as literals.
 However, space is used as the separator, and thus cannot be used as a literal in your filter.
 Some punctuation characters have special meanings (like the `?` and `*` wildcards, or the `!` exclusion or `!+\` for recursive exclusion), and cannot be used as literals.
 Also, the `;` causes problems, so even though Microsoft _allows_ it in file and path names, using a `;` in the **Filters** box will not work as you might hope.
 If you want to match a space or a semicolon `;` or other problematic-punctuation in your file or folder for your **Filter** (whether for inclusion or exclusion), then use the `*` and/or `?` wildcards instead.
 (So `x?y.txt` will match the file `x;y.txt` or `x y.txt` (with a space between `x` and `y`).)
 And sorry, no, you cannot use quotes around a path-with-spaces to allow the spaces to work as literals: the space is a separator in this field.
 * If you have a blank filter, it is implied to be `*.*`.
-* As of Notepad++ v7.8.2, you can also exclude certain file patterns by prefixing the filter with a `!`; for example, **Filters:  `!*.bin *.*`** will exclude files matching `*.bin` from the search results, but include any other filename.
+* As of Notepad++ v7.8.2, you can also exclude certain file patterns by prefixing the filter with a `!`;
+for example, **Filters:  `!*.bin *.*`** will exclude files matching `*.bin` from the search results, but include any other filename.
 (Before v7.8.7, if you had at least one exclusion in your filter, you needed to have at least one inclusion in your filter, otherwise it excluded files from the 0 matched inclusion files, resulting in no files matched, which probably isn't what you wanted.
 This was fixed in v7.8.7, so now you can have a lone exclusion like `!*.bin` and have it match any file not ending in `.bin`.)
 * As of Notepad++ v8.2, you can also exclude particular folders from the search: Exclusion operator is alway `!` at the begining.
 In order to distinguish folder from file, `\` should be used as prefix of the folder name/pattern, following `!`.
 That allows the exclusion of the directories under the root directory you want to search (the 1st level of matched directories).
 If users need to exclude folders with the same name (or names matched the specific pattern) in all levels, the `+` should be put between `!` and `\` to exclude them recursively.
 For example:
     * `!\tests` will not search any files in the `tests` folder
     * `!\bin*` will not search any files in the `bin` folder or `bin64` folder (or any other directory that matches `bin*`)
     * `!+\log*` will _recursively_ not search any files in folders that start with log (so directories like `.\log`, `.\logs`, `.\other\logfiles`, `.\many\layers\deep\log` will all be excluded from the search)

     *Note*: "inclusion of folder" is not allowed, and such pattern will be ignored

-* As of Notepad++ v8.2, if you hover your cursor over the **Filters:** label, a helpful popup will show example syntax for you
+* As of Notepad++ v8.2, if you hover your mouse cursor over the **Filters:** label, a helpful popup will show example syntax for you
 * Please also note that the PathMatchSpec() Windows API is being used for the **Filters**, as its behavior departs from cmd.exe wildcard parsing sometimes.

 The **Directory** is the containing folder for where to search.
 It has three options that affect its behavior: